qnater/InfluenceOnSales/README.md

 # User Guide
-The Influence on Sales application is able to load and refine amazon datasets, in order to run different modules such as Pre-Processing, Enrichment, Analytics, Exploration, Persistence and Visualization.
+The Influence on Sales application is able to load and refine amazon datasets that are formated with ASIN.
+The app consists of different modules such as Pre-Processing, Enrichment, Analytics, Exploration, Persistence and Visualization.

 ## project_launcher.py
 In this class you can find five scenarios to conduct the modules.